 TIP!
 If you feel that the kebab ingredients are too heavy for the skewer, double the skewers up!

-Once you’ve made all the kebab skewers, place them into a dish, drizzle over a little oil, and sprinkle with Brown Sugar Bourbon Seasoning.
+Step 4: Once you’ve made all the kebab skewers, place them into a dish, drizzle with oil, and sprinkle with Brown Sugar Bourbon Seasoning.
 Cover and place in the refrigerator for 1 hour.

-When ready to cook, place the bourbon beef kebabs on the barbecue grill – either coals or gas – whatever it is you have, and cook until the meat is browned and cooked to your liking.
+Step 5: When ready to cook, place the bourbon beef kebabs on the barbecue grill – either coal or gas – whatever it is you have, and cook until the meat is browned and cooked to your liking.

 Turn the skewers often, and baste with the barbecue sauce during the cooking process.